Skip to main content

 Persistent artifacts with sharp angles.

-Refine the value and check for anisotropic/antialiasing filtering.
+Refine the value and check the result.

 Additional reduction in directional flicker.